vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/logs.md

 ## RocksDB runtime logs

 RocksDB runtime logs are usually used to debug RocksDB parameters and stored in `/usr/local/nebula/data/storage/nebula/$id/data/LOG`. `$id` is the ID of the example.

+## Log recycle

+How to recycle logs when the runtime log file is too large, see [FAQs](../../20.appendix/0.FAQ.md).